 Fans Will Have a Magical Museum Day at “Fantastic Beasts: The Wonder of Nature”

 If you are in search of some fantastic beasts this summer, then London’s Natural History Museum is the place to be.
 Working closely with the museum itself, fans will have the chance to explore some of the real-life influences behind the mythical creatures and lore that make up the wizarding world, and with the easing of lockdown restrictions, finally, in the United Kingdom, Fantastic Beasts: The Wonder of Nature can go ahead as planned.

 The first thing that must be noted is how much of a perfect venue the Natural History Museum is.
 As you make your way through the grounds, you become instantly entranced by the stunning gothic architecture that dominates the scene as the hustle and bustle of central London disappears behind the iron railings.
 This feeling of being transported continues as you step inside and are greeted by Hope, the breathtaking giant blue whale, and the various other skeletons, bugs, and volcanic rock that adorn the walls.
 This setting really makes you feel that you are part of Hogwarts, ready to be greeted by Albus Dumbledore for your first Quidditch match or series of lessons, followed by a grand feast in the Great Hall.
 It is worth having either a quick pit stop or your lunch in the café before you leave just so you can feel the full effect.

-The first part of the exhibit is one of the more magical areas to explore as you discover where the inspiration for these mythical creatures stemmed from.
+The first part of the exhibition is one of the more magical areas to explore as you discover where the inspiration for these mythical creatures stemmed from.
 This is also where you get to encounter Dracorex hogwartsia, the Dragon King of Hogwarts, and the mummification of a supposed real-life mermaid.